Psychology of Black Womanhood Symposium at Spelman College

 Dr. Danielle Dickens

 Danielle Dickens, Ph.D., is an Associate Professor of Psychology at Spelman College.
-Dr. Dickens earned her B.A. in psychology from Spelman College, and her M.S. and Ph.D. from Colorado State University in Applied Social and Health Psychology.
+She earned her B.A. in psychology from Spelman College, and her M.S. and Ph.D. from Colorado State University in Applied Social and Health Psychology.
 As a Black feminist social psychologist, her research focuses on identity management among Black women.
-She is the co-author of the Psychology of Black Womanhood textbook, an Associate Editor of Psychology of Women Quarterly and is the President of Faculty Council at Spelman.
+She is the co-author of the Psychology of Black Womanhood textbook, an Associate Editor of Psychology of Women Quarterly and President of Faculty Council at Spelman.

 ACTIVITY: Motherhood (3:00pm)